-These are the true prizes of the new ships, big and fast with powerful main armaments.
-They add a lot to the German 1st Scouting Group, and are no mean addition to the Battle Cruiser Fleet, either.
+The true prizes among the Prizes of War would have been the four incomplete battle cruisers of the Russian Borodino class.
+They’re big and fast, with powerful main armaments.
+They add a lot to the German First Scouting Group and are no mean addition to the Battle Cruiser Fleet, either.
 Or at least they are at first glance.
-But the four battle cruisers of the Borodino class are a classic example of “visible” versus “invisible” qualities in warship design.
 Their dozen 14-inch guns give them firepower equal to any other British or German battle cruiser, and they are almost as fast as any other, making 26 knots (good enough for speed class 2 in game terms).

 And then the comparisons start to break down.
 We over-rated them in our Jutland game; they do not deserve heavy armor on their hull and this is a serious shortcoming.
 They’re also relatively short-legged, which doesn’t matter much in the bathtub-like Baltic Sea or even in the North Sea, but would if they were deployed just about anywhere else.

-There are just four of these, the Russian Svetlana class in German livery.
-These ships, never completed for the Tsar’s Navy, were big, fast and powerfully armed and would have been a tremendous addition to the High Seas Fleet’s scouting forces, which already had two former Russian cruisers.
+The Germans receive the four cruisers of the Russian Svetlana class.
+These ships, never completed for the Tsar’s Navy, were big, fast and powerfully armed, and would have been a tremendous addition to the High Seas Fleet’s scouting forces, which already had two former Russian cruisers.
 Like the two ships building in German yards, they probably would have been re-armed with fewer 150mm weapons in place of their Russian 130mm guns.
 They carry the German names of port cities in the Baltic provinces, areas with a large German-speaking minority and earmarked for annexation to Germany.